 PICSA was created several years later, as a result of the Pacific Islands Communities in South Australia uniting together to provide assistance to the people of Vanuatu, who were impacted by the devastation of Cyclone PAM in March 2016.
 During this initiative many communities could see the potential of a united pacific islands approach, and from that date the Pacific Island Community representative body was redeveloped.

 PICSA’s vision is to build a ‘thriving, vibrant and harmonious Pacific Islands community of South Australia.
 It is underpinned by its mission statement, which is ‘to unite, equip and empower its community members to grow and develop to be prosperous and become successful communities that fully participate as Australians’

-PICSA has worked hard over the last three years networking to build and establish its direction and operating structures.
+PICSA has worked hard over the last three years in developing its capacity to build a sound vibrant organisation.
 PICSA has approximately 24 affiliated organisations from cultural, religious, media, sports and academic.
 PICSA has become an integral part of the Pacific Islands community inclusive of the wider South Australian community.

 I join a team of enthusiastic, committed and passionate

-individuals on the executive board, who bring with them a diverse range of
+individuals on the executive Management board, who bring with them a diverse range of

 skills and experience.

 I am highly optimistic and excited with the opportunities

 that are evolving for the Pacific Islands communities in South Australia.